The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-Our linear regression yields similar, if somewhat noisier, patterns.
-In contrast to the racially polarized voting example, we estimated the regression by including only the regression component and specifying the ridge regression to estimate a solution that is strictly within \([0, 1]\).\footnote{Misspecifications in flexibly modeling \(f(\vb Z_g)\) could produce estimates that are implausible, out of the possible range of \(Y\).
-In these cases, one can simply enforce that the predicted values of the regression when each \(\bar X_{gk}\) is set to \(1\) must lie within the range of \(Y\) (e.g., 0 to 1).
-These constraints are linear, since the regression itself is linear.
-Combined with the least-squares loss and ridge penalty, the overall optimization problem is one of quadratic programming, which can be solved efficiently with standard software.
-The \texttt{seine} software package \citep{seine} implements this approach with and without bounds, and allows for the use of any basis expansion \(\Phi\), many of which can be generated with the \texttt{bases} package \citep{bases}.} The model thus loses its double robustness property, but it avoids producing negative, infeasible estimates that linear regression is prone to give in this case.
-Without covariates, the mean absolute error is \(3.6\) points, with estimates again under-estimating ticket splitting by the same amount.

-Finally, including covariates in the regression improves estimates.
-We include the following covariates: county-level median income, county-level proportion White, county population density, county-level proportion of elderly residents, and indicators for five equally populated bins of the precinct-level Presidential vote.
-The last covariate is a coarsened version of the variable \(\bar{\vb X}\) that serves as an attempt to adjust for contextual effects, which we discuss further below.
-The other parts of the regression model remain the same: a ridge regression with all covariates interacted with the predictors, and fit to have predictions between \(0\) and \(1\).
-The resulting estimates are nudged upwards, leading to a mean absolute error of \(3\) points.
+The linear regression yields similar, if somewhat noisier, patterns.
+In panels four and five, we estimated the regression component by specifying the ridge regression to estimate a solution that is strictly within \([0, 1]\).\footnote{Misspecifications in flexibly modeling \(f(\vb Z_g)\) could produce implausible estimates that are out of the possible range of \(Y\).
+In these cases, the \texttt{seine} software uses quadratic programming which enforces that the predicted values of the regression when each \(\bar X_{gk}\) is set to \(1\) must lie within the range of \(Y\) (e.g., 0 to 1).} The models thus avoid producing negative, infeasible estimates that linear regression is prone to give in this case.
+Without covariates, the mean absolute error is \(3.4\) points, with estimates again underestimating ticket splitting by the same amount.
+Including covariates in the regression improves estimates modestly,\footnote{We include the following covariates: county-level median income, county-level proportion White, county population density, county-level proportion of elderly residents, and indicators for five equally populated bins of the precinct-level presidential vote.
+The limited impact of covariates we see in this example may be due to the fact that the covariates we could collect (county-level) were much coarser than the geographic units (precinct-level).} to comparable error magnitudes as the King model.
+Finally, while the DML estimate is not bounded and thus has higher error, its estimated standard errors have the coverage rate closest to nominal coverage among the six examples tested.